Solving the inverse parametric problem: Introduction

 More interesting in many applications is a solution to the \emph{inverse parametric problem}: given a desired scattering matrix, what is the required pump waveform?
 Previous attempts to solve this problem have relied on optimization methods such as automated pump shaping~\cite{arzani_versatile_2018}, discovery of coupled-mode networks~\cite{landgraf_automated_2025}, or machine learning strategies~\cite{namdar_spectro-temporally_2025}.
 To our knowledge, a general and systematic framework for solving the inverse parametric problem has remained an open challenge.

-Here we propose an exact solution to this problem.
-The method relies on mode-coupling theory~\cite{naaman_synthesis_2022} where each pump frequency is an element of an orthogonal basis spanning the Hilbert space of all possible matrices $\matr{M}$.
+Here we propose an exact solution to this problem in the frequency domain.
+Our method relies on mode-coupling theory~\cite{naaman_synthesis_2022} which is traditionally used in network synthesis, where coupled resonators realize scattering between physically distinct ports.
+We use the same theoretical framework to describe scattering between the frequency modes of a transmission line reflected from a single port of a multi-frequency pumped parametric oscillator.
+The method handles systems with high pump degeneracy, where pump amplitudes do not map directly onto individual Hamiltonian terms.
+In this picture each pump frequency is an element of an orthogonal basis spanning the Hilbert space of all possible matrices $\matr{M}$.
 Defining a suitably normalized inner product on this Hilbert space, we directly obtain the amplitude and phase at each pump frequency as a projection of the $\matr{M}$ that gives the desired output.
 We implement the method numerically and assess its robustness against noise, demonstrating the ability to reconstruct randomly generated scattering matrices.
-We use the method to design a multi-port device described by a given ideal target scattering matrix.
+We use the method to design circulation between multiple frequency modes described by a given ideal target scattering matrix.
 We also demonstrate another method which encodes arbitrary information in the output modes by dynamically changing the pump waveform.